-The paraeducator must be assigned to and confer with the teacher in the special education program the student is being mainstreamed from regarding the process of the student in the general education class setting.
-The amount of time the special education paraeducator spends in the general education classroom will depend on the number of students mainstreamed and the nature and degree of the student's needs.
+The paraeducator, special education teacher and the general education teacher will collaborate to best support the student in the general education class setting.
+The amount of time the paraeducator spends in the general education classroom will depend on the number of special education students included and the nature and degree of the students' needs.

-When paraeducators are utilized to maintain a student with physical or visual impairment in the general education classroom, they should spend the majority of the school day providing individual attention to the student, assisting him/her with physical needs and/or educational activities.
+When paraeducators are supporting a student with physical or visual impairment in the general education classroom, they should spend the majority of the school day providing individual attention to the student, assisting him/her with physical needs and/or educational activities.
 The paraeducator should be assigned to the general education class teacher(s) and the appropriate special education teacher.
 Each local education agency shall obtain individual approval from the Director of Special Education for any paraeducator whose only assignment is to assist students with one or more hearing, physical or visual impairments in a general education classroom program.
 Local education agencies utilizing paraeducators in these specific areas shall obtain approval for each individual case from the Director of Special Education.